sunknudsen/bitcoin-node-docker/README.md

 # bitcoin-node-docker

+## Run a Bitcoin node on Apple silicon

-This [Docker Compose](https://docs.docker.com/compose/) project is used to run a Bitcoin node on Apple silicon Mac running macOS storing blockchain data on external APFS (Encrypted) volume.
+This [Docker Compose](https://docs.docker.com/compose/) template is used to run a Bitcoin node on Apple silicon Mac running macOS storing blockchain dataset on external APFS (Encrypted) volume.

 One can either use [Bitcoin Core](https://bitcoincore.org/) or [Bitcoin Knots](https://bitcoinknots.org/) and route traffic over [Mullvad](https://mullvad.net/en) or [Tor](https://www.torproject.org/) for additional privacy (Docker containers do not have direct Internet access, are isolated from macOS host and run as read-only).